Cataracts in Dogs: Symptoms, Causes, and Treatment

 Can a Dog Live Comfortably With Cataracts?

-Dogs can live comfortably, especially if these cataracts are small or only affect one eye.
-The early stages do not usually present any vision problems.
+Dogs can live comfortably, especially if the cataracts are small or affect only one eye.
+The early stages usually do not present with any vision problems.
 Also, dogs rely heavily on their other senses, which helps them out a lot.
+However, management is needed to prevent complications.

 This means that even with partial or complete blindness, they can still be comfortable, especially in a convenient home layout.
-It just means that dogs affected with advanced cataracts that cannot be treated will require more attentive home care.
+Dogs that cannot be treated with surgery will require more attentive home care.

-Dogs and cataracts are two things that can’t be separated entirely, but there are ways to reduce the risk.
+Dogs and cataracts can’t be entirely separated, but there are ways to reduce the risk.

 1. Manage Chronic Health Issues